rocket-pool/docs.rocketpool.net/docs/en/node-staking/rewards/overview.md

 [Claiming Node Operator Rewards](../rewards) explains how RPL rewards and Execution-layer rewards work, and how to access them.

-[Distributing Skimmed Rewards](../skimming) covers accessing rewards from the Beacon Chain that periodically get "skimmed" by the protocol and delivered to your minipools or megapool.
+[Distributing Skimmed Minipool Rewards](../skimming) covers accessing rewards from the Beacon Chain that periodically get "skimmed" by the protocol and delivered to your minipools.